pipebots/sprintBotBLEControl/Documentation.md

 T3 is not responsible for the high level control of the robot.
 Who is responsible for the low level control was not clear at the start of the sprint but as T3 had exsisting work that could be partly repurposed and had more direct access to the components we took it upon ourselves to create a method for manual control.
 This was later developed into firmware which can recieve commands from a higher level program and then move the robot.

 ## Robot Firmware
-Low level control is handled by an [Arduino Nano 33 Sense BLE](https://store.arduino.cc/arduino-nano-33-ble-sense).
+Low level control is handled by an
-This board has Bluetooth Low Energy (BLE) and a number of useful sensors onboard including;
--   9 axis imu
--   humidity, and temperature sensor
--   barometric sensor
--   microphone
--   gesture, proximity, light color and light intensity sensor

-In addition this board interfaces with the motor drivers, reads the encoder values and controls the LED rings.
 This board is connected to a Raspberry Pi 4 via a USB serial connection.
 The Pi will run othere themes code